The first step to using Rust is to install it. We’ll download Rust through

 $ rustc --version

-You should see the version number, commit hash, and commit date in a format similar to this for the latest stable version at the time you install:
+You should see the version number, commit hash, and commit date for the latest stable version at the time you install in the following format:

 rustc x.y.z (abcabcabc yyyy-mm-dd)